balzac-lang/balzac-doc/source/transactions.rst

 -------
 RelLock
 -------
-The field :balzac:`relLock` allow to specify when a transaction will be valid.
+The field :balzac:`relLock` allows to specify when a transaction will be valid.

 The time can be expressed in two ways: